|

 Built by the 5th Dalai Lama in 1681, the temple is the

 largest Tibetan Buddhist lamasery in Yunnan.
-It was almost completely
+It was almost

-destroyed during the Chinese Cultural Revolution (1966 - 1976), but
+completely destroyed during the Chinese Cultural Revolution (1966 -

-Lhasa, Tibet, the spiritual complex resides on top of a hill and
+Potala Palace in Lhasa, Tibet, the spiritual complex resides on top

-consist of the Zhacang and Jikang lamaseries.
+of a hill and consist of the Zhacang and Jikang lamaseries.

 Use your browsers "Go Back" button to return to the